amabdulr/CNWG/Chunking.md

 10. Refer to the content once again and ensure no content is missing.
 11. Except for first-level markdown heading (#), always use sentence case for titles.
 12. If a block of text is already in bullets or a table, retain the same even after chunking.
 13. Avoid using lists if there is only one item in it.
+14. Avoid words such as "utilise".
+Instead say "use".
-14. Now compare the presented chunked content with the original document and if you find something missing, present this under heading, "Content Not Used for Chunking".
+15. Now compare the presented chunked content with the original document and if you find something missing, present this under heading, "Content Not Used for Chunking".
 Include  this warning, **Warning: This list is not comprehensive.
 Please run the CTWG>Chunk>Find Missing Info menu option for more.
 Human oversight is essential for all AI outputs.
 Specifically look for missing tables, codeblocks, and numbers."**.
 You can include content such as Feature History Tables and FAQ sections here.

 **Information Types and Titling Rules:**